draconar/grab_packt/README.md

     add_scheduled_task.bat

 ### Using Launchd (OSX)
-launchd is recommend over cron on the OSX system.
+launchd is recommended over cron for the OSX system.

 This runs on load and from then on every 24 hours (86400 seconds).
-Just substitute <username> for your own.
+Just substitute `<username>` for your own.

 Navigate to directory:
 ```sh